asyncedd/dots.nvim/README.md

 083.337  004.381: first screen update
 083.346  000.009: --- NVIM STARTED ---
 ```
+As you can see, my Neovim configuration is FASTER than `nvim --clean`.
+This is because, I disabled unneeded RTP (runtime plugins) which took `125ms+`.
+That's 1.2 seconds!
+In my case, I have **24** plugins.
+I lazy loaded them so, it's blazingly fast!

 ## 😰 Quitting Nvim.
 You're stuck here forever!
 Muahahahah!
 You fell RIGHT into my trap!
 There's no way out! >:D